By dentist Dr. Richard Mitchell

-As a dentist, I believe that Ultrasonic denture cleaners are the most effective way of making sure your dentures are as clean as possible.
+As a dentist, I think ultrasonic denture cleaners are essential.
+I also believe that it's important to use one of the best ultrasonic cleaners.
+The good ones are EASILY the most effective way of making sure that your dentures are as clean as possible.

-An ultrasonic cleaner is basically a small tub containing a liquid, (usually water) which has high-frequency sound waves projected through it.
+An ultrasonic denture cleaner is basically a small tub containing a liquid, (usually water - but sometimes a special cleaning solution is recommended), which has high-frequency sound waves projected through it.
 The ultrasound within the liquid causes tiny bubbles to appear and collapse, very quickly, all through the liquid.

 This microscopic "bubbling" cleans the surfaces of anything placed in the tub.
 It's a small jacuzzi for your dentures!

-I have looked at A LOT of ultrasonic cleaners over my 30 years in dentistry, and I have selected 4 units that I think are the best available at the moment.
-I can recommend them.
+I have looked at A LOT of ultrasonic cleaners over my 30 years in dentistry, and I have selected JUST THREE units that I think are the best available at the moment.
+I can recommend them wholeheartedly.

 Does this matter?
 The higher the frequency of the soundwaves, the smaller and more penetrating the bubbles.
-So 8000Hz is a relatively low frequency, and will not penetrate into the tiniest spaces as well as say, 40,000Hz.
+So 42,000Hz is a relatively high frequency for an ultrasonic denture cleaner, and will penetrate into the tiniest spaces.

-I think the the best one is definitely the Branson 200 Ultrasonic cleaner .
+I think the the best one is definitely the Branson 200.
 If your budget can stretch to it, the Branson will give the most thorough cleaning.
 It will also last longer than any other cleaners I have seen, because it has the best construction quality.